odoood/gtg/README.md

 [gtk-interactive]: https://developer.gnome.org/gtk3/stable/gtk-running.html#interactive-debugging

-If there is any problem with meson (the build system) or anything else, try deleting the build folder first and try again: `rm -rf .local_build`.
+If there is any problem with anything, try cleaning the project first with `make clean` and building again with `make`.
 No data should be lost since it is just re-generateable build files.

 [pythondevmode]: https://docs.python.org/3/library/devmode.html